Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

         alt_text: John McCutcheon
       - name: Eric Ferguson
         title: Local Executive Board
-        text: ERIC FERGUSON is an AFM life member and previously a member of Actor’s Equity Association.
+        text: "ERIC FERGUSON is an AFM life member and previously a member of Actor’s Equity Association.
 As Bassist for Ronnie Hawkins’ band in the early 1970’s, Eric performed in Toronto and London Ontario, as well as on Kenny Rogers’ variety show ROLLIN’ ON THE RIVER.
 His sideman credits